ateixivi14/rover-api/README.md

 It could be possible to use other relational databases as mysql or postgres.
 For that, it would be necessary to add a docker-compose and use flyway to migrate data to the databases and create the tables.

+### Problems and difficulties:
+It was not possible to commit in to repository original challange